How to File a Complaint

 Enforcement Process

-The Enforcement Division analyzes and processes over 1,500 complaints and referrals per year about potential violations of the Act.
+The Enforcement Division analyzes and processes over 2,500 complaints and referrals per year about potential violations of the Act.
 Complaints and referrals are received from citizens, other government agencies, and the media.
 The Enforcement Division also investigates on its own initiative.
-The division also operates a campaign audit program of both mandatory and discretionary audits.
 A matter will be fully investigated if there is sufficient information to believe that a violation of the Act has occurred.

 Administrative Enforcement Case Resolution

 A complaint can be resolved in several ways depending on the strength of the evidence, the particular facts, and the amount of public harm involved.
 If there is insufficient evidence to prosecute and no further information would be helpful or informative or the allegation has been disproven, a case may be closed with a no action closure letter.
-If there is insufficient evidence to prosecute but the person complianed about appears to need information about the Act to ensure future compliance, a case may be closed with an advisory letter.
+If there is insufficient evidence to prosecute but the person complained about appears to need information about the Act to ensure future compliance, a case may be closed with an advisory letter.
 If the seriousness of the offense and public harm are low, a warning letter may be issued identifying a violation of the Act but concluding a monetary fine is not warranted.
 Finally, if the case merits pursuit of a fine, the Enforcement Division will prosecute the violators and may seek penalties of up to $5,000 per violation, which must be approved by the Commissioners.
+There is an ethical wall between the Enforcement Division and the Commissioners for all open Enforcement complaints and cases.

 To find a resolution for a prior case: